 How to Apply

 Please note that completing the application form does not guarantee a place in the program.
-Applications will be assessed and places are subject to mentor/mentee availability.
+Applications will be assessed, and places are subject to mentor/mentee availability.

 Key Dates

-Successful participants will be notified of their acceptance into the program by 1 June 2023.
+Successful participants will be notified of their acceptance into the program by 28 March 2024.

 Program streams